brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 #### Fix the frontend service

 We mentioned earlier that the frontend service wasn’t fully functional.
 The reason for this is that the service interacts with the AWS API’s to determine what availability zone it resides in.
 To fix this, we need to create an IAM policy that we can attach to our service to enable the proper access.
-To fix this, we need to create an IAM policy that we can attach to our service to enable the proper access.

 Copilot enables you to add additional AWS resources via CloudFormation with "addons".
 To get more information on this, see the [copilot-cli documentation](https://github.com/aws/copilot-cli/wiki/Additional-AWS-Resources#how-to-do-i-add-other-resources)
 In this example, the addon for our service will be an IAM policy to allow the access needed, which copilot will automatically recognize and add to the task role for the service.